FelixHornberger/Spigot-RightClickHarvest/README.md

 * Does Work with Fortune

 ## Works only with:
-Wheat, Carrots, Potatoes, Beetroots, Nether Warts and Cocoa when you have an Axe in mainhaind
+Wheat, Carrots, Potatoes, Beetroots, Nether Warts.
+Cocoa when you have an axe in mainhaind

 ## Planned features:
 Add a Config